ISO Certification: Frequently Asked Questions

 Risk can not be eliminated, only reduced and an audit is a sampling process.

 Auditors understand this and if they do come across an inconsistency, they may extend their sampling to establish if it is a "major break down of the management system" or a rare occurrence.

 Don't forget, auditors will be watching what is happening in your organisation while they are there, so it's important that you deal with any day to day issues appropriately.

 Could we fail the Audit?

-Yes companies can and have failed their certification audit, however if you have used a consultant to help implement the system, and followed their advice this is unlikely.
+Yes - companies can and have failed their certification audit.
+However, if you have utilised a consultant to help implement the system, and followed their advice - this is very unlikely.

 Remember it's in no-ones interest for a company to fail an audit, so listen to your consultant and the external auditors.

 What is the Difference between Major and Minor non-conformance?